numanjvd82/todo-api/README.md

 Todo Api made with Node and Express using a NoSQL Database(MongoDB Atlas).

 #To run the project\
-Clone the repo and open with your code editor.
+Clone the repo and open with your code editor\.
-Run the Given Scripts.
+Run the Given Scripts\.
-You can hit the endpoints in the browser which only includes GET requests.
+You can hit the endpoints in the browser which only includes GET requests\.
-To hit any other endpoints other than get you need Postman or Insomnia.
+To hit any other endpoints other than get you need Postman or Insomnia\.

 #Endpoints\
-"/todos" (Get Request) to see all the todos in the database.
+"/todos" (Get Request) to see all the todos in the database\.
-"/todos/create" (Post Request) to create a todo.
+"/todos/create" (Post Request) to create a todo\.
-"/todos/todoID => todoID can be seen by in the /todos endpoint" (Get Request) to see all the todos in the database.
+"/todos/todoID => todoID can be seen by in the /todos endpoint" (Get Request) to see all the todos in the database\.
-"/todos/todoID => todoID can be seen by in the /todos endpoint" (Patch Request) to update a single todo.
+"/todos/todoID => todoID can be seen by in the /todos endpoint" (Patch Request) to update a single todo\.
-"/todos/todoID => todoID can be seen by in the /todos endpoint" (Delete Request) to delete a single todo.
+"/todos/todoID => todoID can be seen by in the /todos endpoint" (Delete Request) to delete a single todo\.

 ## Available Scripts\